Wednesday, June 05, 2024

 A Short Driving Tour of Johor, Seremban & Malacca in May 24 - Segamat

-The last time we did a driving tour in West Malaysia with my MIL was in October 2016.
-That was more than seven years ago (Read here).
-That trip covered specifically the States of Terengganu and Kelantan.
+The last time we went on a driving tour in West Malaysia with my mother-in-law was back in October 2016 - more than seven years ago (Read here).
+That journey had taken us through the states of Terengganu and Kelantan.

-Earlier when it was known that my SIL in BP had plan to travel to China from 22.05.24 to 31.05.24, my wife decided to fly to Johor and spend a couple of days during that period with her mother and possibly to do a bit of travelling around BP.
-Since my MIL who is now 93 years old and is unlikely to go for a long journey, we opted for a 4D3N tour covering places around Johor, Seremban and Malacca.
+Earlier this year, when it became known that my sister-in-law in Batu Pahat was planning a trip to China from 22.05.24 to 31.05.24, my wife decided to take the opportunity to fly down to Johor.
+She wanted to spend a few days with her mother during that period and perhaps fit in a short trip or two around Batu Pahat.
+Since my mother-in-law, now 93 years old, is no longer likely to embark on long journeys, we planned instead for a modest 4D3N tour covering nearby destinations - Johor, Seremban, and Malacca.

-Our destination at Day 1 on 26.05.2024 was Segamat.
-Along the route, we passed through Parit Sulong, Pagoh, Lenga and Bukit Kepong.
-My MIL was particularly happy to see some of these little yet old towns she has known long before.
+Our first stop, on Day 1 (26.05.24), was Segamat.
+Along the way, we drove through Parit Sulong, Pagoh, Lenga, and Bukit Kepong.
+My mother-in-law was especially delighted to revisit these small but historic towns - places she had known and remembered fondly from decades ago

 Day 1 Route.

-A trip to Batu Pahat without eating some of their famous food would be unthinkable.
-Before starting our Day 1 trip, we had breakfast at the Local Aroma Cafe along Jalan Jelewat, BP.
+A trip to Batu Pahat without tasting some of its famous local delicacies would be unthinkable.
+To start off our Day 1 journey, we stopped for breakfast at Local Aroma Cafe along Jalan Jelewat, Batu Pahat - a cozy spot well known among the locals for its hearty offerings and authentic flavors.

 Lontong at the Local Aroma Cafe.